 A jet skier on Lake Lanier was killed when he collided with a bass boat.
 The boat operator was not hurt, but the body of the skier was missing for two days.
-It appears he drowned and implications are that he was not wearing a life-jacket.
+It appears he drowned and the implications are that he was not wearing a life-jacket.

-In another incident, an Atlanta man was involved in a fatal boating accident on Lake Blue Ridge.
+In another disturbing Georgia boating accident, an Atlanta man was involved in a fatal boating accident on Lake Blue Ridge.
 The man is charged with operating a boat while intoxicated and homicide by vessel, among other criminal charges.
 The boat operator was towing two people on inner tubes behind his boat when the tubes hit the shore.
 One person was killed and the other one airlifted with serious injuries.

 Unfortunately, these are only two examples of many such accidents that happen in Georgia every year.
 Now that boating season is here, the dangers increase.
 According to the U.S. Coast Guard (USCG), more boating accidents occur in July than any other month, followed closely by June with August coming in a close third.

 Georgians really need to take notice.
 The number of boating accidents and resulting deaths and injuries are increasing.
-In 2015 in Georgia, there were 85 reportable accidents of those 19 fatal.
+In 2015 in Georgia, there were 85 reportable accidents of which 19 were fatal.
 In 2019, there were 109 reported accidents resulting in 23 deaths.
-There may have been more accidents, deaths and injuries that were not required to be reported under the National Recreational Boating Safety Program.
+There may have been more accidents, deaths, and injuries that were not required to be reported under the National Recreational Boating Safety Program.
 Knowing the main causes of accidents can go a long way in preventing them.

 5 Main Causes of Boating Accidents and How to Prevent Them